Poverty drives change among Israel's ultra-Orthodox Jews

 "I want to prepare myself for a profession now, to be able to support my family," he said.
 "There is no reason for my community to see me in a lesser light, I am not doing less with my life than a seminary student."

 Iluz is not alone.
-The number of Haredim getting job training at specialized centers and studying at academic institutes has been steadily rising, giving graduates a better chance of finding a job and increasing their earning power.
+The number of Haredim getting job training at specialised centres and studying at academic institutes has been steadily rising, giving graduates a better chance of finding a job and increasing their earning power.

 According to Israel's Council for Higher Education, some 7,000 Haredim were engaged in academic studies in 2012, up from 5,600 students in 2010, with business administration, law and social sciences drawing the majority.